José Manuel Valdés

-José Manuel Valdés (1767 – July 29, 1843) was a Peruvian physician, poet, philosopher, Latinist, and Parliamentarian.
+José Manuel Valdés (1767 – July 29, 1843) was a Peruvian medical doctor, poet, philosopher, Latinist, and Parliamentarian.
 Eventually he became a prominent figure in Lima society at the dawn of the Republic of Peru.
 He was born a mulatto, having both Native American and African blood.
 Due to his dark skin color, he struggled against racist legislation that prohibited Valdes from continuing his primary education (which he received as a reward from the wealthy Spanish family her mother worked for) into his adolescent years.
 In 1801, he stunned Peruvians by declaring that cancer is not contagious.
 Although initially criticized, confirmation of his discovery in Europe brought him great respect, which otherwise would have been impossible to attain, given his racial status.

 Childhood

 Manuel's mother was named María del Carmen Cavada.
 She was Spanish and Caucasian, and worked as a washerwoman.
 His father was named Baltazar Valdes, and was a native American who worked as a musician.
 Maria del Carmen was a native of Lima, Peru.
 Baltazar was a native of Sana, Peru.
 Maria del Carmen worked for a Spaniard man named Valdes, who owned a pharmacy, and was married to Dona Mariana.
 The family that Maria del Carmen worked for christened Valdes at a young age, at which time Maria bestowed upon her son the name of Jose Manuel.

 As a result of being appreciated by his mother's Caucasian employers, they became his godparents, and Jose was sent off to primary school.
 Dona Mariana's confessor (Dona Mariana was Catholic), was the principal of a high school maintained by the Order of St. Augustine in Lima.
-For the protection of Jose, Dona Mariana and her husband placed Manuel Valdes in the care of the Order of St. Augustine, and he studies at the school, learning to count, write, and read books.
+For the protection of Jose, Dona Mariana and her husband placed Manuel Valdes in the care of the Order of St. Augustine, and he studied at the school, learning to count, write, and read books.